Southrop: Name and etymology

 The name Southrop comes from sūð + þrop meaning "southern farmstead", the other þrop nearby being Hatherop.
 It has been attested as Suthþrop in the 1200s and Sowthethrop by the 1500s.

 History

-A riot occurred in Southrop on 29 November as part of the Swing Riots of 1830 across the country.
-A farmer describes seeing "a great mob, who were many of them armed with hammers, axes and bludgeons.".
+A riot occurred in Southrop on 29 November 1830 as part of the Swing Riots of 1830 across the country.
+A farmer describes seeing "a great mob, who were many of them armed with hammers, axes and bludgeons".

 Southrop Manor belonged to Wadham College, Oxford for three centuries, until 1926.

 Buildings

 There exist many buildings in Southrop.
 There are:

-The pub: There is a pub, The Swan, Owned by Thyme.
+The pub: There is a pub, The Swan, owned by Thyme.

-Church: A church, The St Peter's Church, regularly hosts events and services for the villagers.
+Church: A church, St Peter's Church, regularly hosts events and services for the villagers.

-Village Hall: The village hall, has its popularity in the village.
+Village Hall: The village hall has its popularity in the village.
 It often hosts events, in the bar inside, games nights, and the infamous Southrop Supper, where adults and children alike share a big dinner together with friends.